Mythologies of the Indigenous peoples of the Americas: Arctic (coastal Alaska, northern Canada, and Greenland)

 The myths of this region are strongly set in the landscape of tundra, snow, and ice.
 Memorable stories feature the winds, the moon, and the giants.
 Some accounts say that Anguta is the supreme being, who created the Earth, sea and heavenly bodies.
 His daughter, Sedna created all living things – animals and plants.
-She is regarded also as the protecting divinity of the Inuit.
+Sedna is also regarded as the protecting divinity of the Inuit.

 Subarctic (inland northern Canada and Alaska)

 Here some myths reflect the extreme climate and the people's dependence on salmon as a major food resource.
 In imagination, the landscape is populated by both benign and malevolent giants.